3liz/lizmap-web-client/tests/README.md

 Output colors can be kept with `--tty` parameter but it won't work with `--group` which is useful to not mix outputs from different tests.

+### Artifacts

+When GitHub Action is failing, all screenshots and downloaded files are uploaded in an ZIP.
+It's available in the CI **Summary page** of the CI job, with a zip called `cypress-screenshots.zip`.

 ### Mouse coordinates

 It's possible to use the [Coords](https://addons.mozilla.org/fr/firefox/addon/coords/) Firefox plugin to get mouse coordinates.

 You need to be sure to use the same viewport size as Cypress : `1280 * 800 DPR 1`.
 We suggest you to save this configuration as `Cypress`.

 In Cypress, to click on the map, it's recommended to use the `cy.mapClick(x,y)` function using coordinates

 ## Manual tests